Microsoft Azure Well-Architected Framework

-The Azure architecture framework is a set of guiding tenets that can be used to improve the quality of a workload.
-The framework consists of five pillars of architecture excellence: Cost, DevOps, Resiliency, Scalability, and Security.
+The Azure Well-Architected Framework is a set of guiding tenets that can be used to improve the quality of a workload.
+The framework consists of five pillars of architectural excellence:

 |Security||Protecting applications and data from threats.|

 |Cost Optimization||Managing costs to maximize the value delivered.|

 |Operational Excellence||Operations processes that keep a system running in production.|

 |Performance Efficiency||The ability of a system to adapt to changes in load.|